They told me there would be tea, 2019

 ABOUT THE WORK

 Working in collaboration, artist Cory Arcangel and organist Hampus Lindwall have invited a group of artists and musicians to compose new music in response to and to be performed on the organ of St Mary’s Church Walthamstow.
-The commissioned artists include: Ellen Arkbro, Pierre Bismuth, Kara-Lis Coverdale, Tom Crawford, Hayley Fohr, Hanne Lippard, Haroon Mirza, and Charlemagne Palestine.
+They told me there would be tea will include compositions by: Ellen Arkbro, Pierre Bismuth, Kara-Lis Coverdale, Tom Crawford, Haley Fohr aka Circuit des Yeux, Hanne Lippard, Haroon Mirza, Charlemagne Palestine, Cory Arcangel and Hampus Lindwall.

 Ellen Arkbro (b.
 1990) is a Swedish composer and sound-artist working with intervallic harmony in just intonation.
 Her work includes long duration compositions as well as continuous sound environments, employing both acoustic traditional instruments as well as algorithmic sound synthesis.
 In 2017, Arkbro released for organ and brass on Subtext Recordings, a set of recordings of her compositions for renaissance organ, horn, trombone and microtonal tuba.